Have you checked out your executive job search competition?

 Your executive resume needn’t employ flashing lights and neon green, however, in order to make your point.

-Step into the use of color by altering your resume headlines with a subtle blue or shading a few areas for emphasis, as shown in this example of an IT executive resume (produced for CIO.com’s IT Resume Makeover series).
+Step into the use of color by altering your resume headlines with a subtle blue or shading a few areas for emphasis.

-4 – Accolades can help reinforce your brand message.
+Accolades can help reinforce your message of value.

 You’ve probably received commendations over the years for projects, sales awards, new products, or customer retention.
-Instead of forgetting about these testimonials, you can strategically incorporate them into your C-suite resume for a stronger personal brand message.
+Instead of forgetting about these testimonials, you can strategically incorporate them into your C-suite resume for stronger impact.

 Be sure to include kudos that reinforce your ROI.
 For example, a note from the CEO on the success of a new acquisition can back up your experience in M&A strategy.